 This is the biggest obstacle for them and the situation varies from year to year.
 There are some years when they are good and they have everything stacked and the gardens are all cleared out.
 So, they have some sit back time in the summer.
-Mary says that “there is always something to be done around here” and you have to take care of it because no one else will.
-Her husband used to be stressed about not having enough time and after the first three years he understood that there is always something that doesn’t get done, no matter how much you struggle.
+Mary says that “there is always something to be done around here”.
+You have to take care of it because no one else will.
+Her husband used to be stressed about not having enough time.
+After the first three years he understood that there is always something that doesn’t get done, no matter how much you struggle.
 They agreed that an off-grid life requires a good time planning and they have to always prioritize chores.

 No television and no internet is part of the off-grid life

 They do have all of this, but they don’t have the time to use it.
 Tom and Mary don’t miss the TV and the computer so much.
 They consider the computer a tool that helps them get things done since most of the things they need are online, like banking.
 However, the kids, especially the youngest one do miss the TV and for them it’s like a well-deserved prize.
 They are not allowed to spend too much time in front of the TV or the Computer because it will take a toll on their energy supplies.
 They want their kids to experience what an off-grid life means.

 You need to keep the kids busy when you have an off-grid life

 Since the kids aren’t allowed to stay in front of the computer all day long, they need to find other ways to entertain themselves.
 The opportunities for the kids aren’t plentiful if you have an off-grid life and there aren’t as many things to do.
 This can be a big drawback for some and it’s the same for Mary.
 Her kids don’t have any friends close by and she constantly needs to find ways to keep them busy.
 They look for ways to enhance the social opportunities for their kids and for example their daughter is very involved with the local Girl Scout troop.